Style: Lessons in Clarity and Grace

-Style: Lessons in Clarity and Grace (also known as Style: Ten Lessons in Clarity and Grace and Style: Toward Clarity and Grace) is a book by Joseph M. Williams (1933–2008).
+Style: Lessons in Clarity and Grace is a book, in many editions, principally by university professor Joseph M. Williams (1933–2008), with coauthoring and (later) posthumous revisions by university professors Gregory G. Colomb (1951–2011) and Joseph Bizup.
+The book aims to teach people how to write clearly and gracefully.
 Williams was a professor of English Language and Literature at the University of Chicago.
-The author says "it is good to write clearly, and anyone can".
+He said, "It is good to write clearly, and anyone can."